kTurek95/todo_list/README.md

 The project consists of three modules:

 - `main.py`: The main module that handles user interaction.
-- `function.py`: The function module containing functions for adding, displaying, removing, marking as completed, saving, and loading tasks.
+- `task_manager.py`: The function module containing functions for adding, displaying, removing, marking as completed, saving, and loading tasks.
-- `tests.py`: The tests module containing tests for function module.
+- `task_manager_tests.py`: The tests module containing tests for function module.
+- `excpetion.py`

 ## Prerequisites
 To run this application, you need to have Python installed on your computer.

 ## Installation
-1. Download the source code from the repository.
+1. Download the source code from the repository or clone to your Python ide.

 2. Open a terminal and navigate to the project directory.